DMilitao/3phasePowerFactorController/README.md

 1. DQ-transform

 The system is modelled in the time domain domain.
-However the control strategy is developed in the dq-frame due to the facility to work with continous variables instead of sinusoidal.
+However the control strategy is developed in the dq-frame due to the facility to work with continuous variables instead of sinusoidal waveforms.

 2. Frequecy-domain approach (e.g., Fuzzy Logic)